justintaft/xxe-detector/README.md

 When java-agent-tester is ran without instrumentation, creation of document builders are not shown.
 When java-sgent-tester is ran with instrumentation, creation of document builders is shown.

+ASM patchode is based on documentbuilder-patchcode/Test.java.
+Run `make patchcode` to see patchcode of class.